johnsusek/vue-test-declarative/README.md

 Think of it like an "easy mode" for Vue unit testing.

+# Prerequisites
+* A vue-cli project with mocha unit testing
+  * For existing vue-cli projects without mocha unit testing, run `vue add @vue/unit-mocha`
+* For older projects, non vue-cli projects, and other installation scenarios, [see more detailed install instructions here](https://github.com/johnsusek/vue-test-declarative/blob/master/docs/Install.md)

 # Installation

-* Create a new vue-cli project with mocha unit testing, or for existing vue-cli projects use `vue add @vue/unit-mocha`
-  * For older projects, non vue-cli projects, and other installation scenarios, [see here](https://github.com/johnsusek/vue-test-declarative/blob/master/docs/Install.md)
-* Run `npm install --save-dev vue-test-declarative expect jsdom jsdom-global browser-env babel-register babel-polyfill mochapack`
+* `npm install --save-dev vue-test-declarative expect jsdom jsdom-global browser-env babel-register babel-polyfill mochapack`
   * This command installs vue-test-declarative and other packages used by its test setup file

 # Usage